hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 versions (/bin/python).
 You can also load other modules, or you can also use conda environments here (if you have any conda environments already, you should see them here as well).

-If you need more information about creating your customized Python environments, have a look `here <https://docs.vscentrum.be/en/latest/software/python_package_management.html>`_.
+If you need more information about creating your customized Python environments, have a look :ref:`here <https://docs.vscentrum.be/en/latest/software/python_package_management.html>`.

 **Remarks:**